kangarko/PluginTemplate/README.md

 </p>

 # PluginTemplate
-A bootstrap plugin to use when creating high-performance plugins with Foundation.
+A bootstrap plugin to use when creating high-performance plugins with Paper API.